Now that you have your API key, you will need to create a 'bearer token' to complete the headers of your API call.

 Adding the scopes to your application

-Scopes must be assigned by the Imagen Media Control Centre before constructing your OAuth URL
+The Imagen Media Control Centre must assign scopes before constructing your bearer token URL

-The next step is to construct an OAuth URL to gain your bearer token.
+The next step is to construct a URL to gain your bearer token.
 The arguments passed by this URL are shown below in greater detail:

 https://[your_imagen_domain.com]/oauth/authorize?response_type=token &client_id=[Your_API key_here]&redirect_uri=urn:ietf:wg:oauth:2.0:oob&state=1&scope=[readUsersData modifyUsersData]